lorenzo-rovigatti/tacoxDNA/README.md

 text file containing a valid DNA sequence (*e.g.* ATCTGA).
 If not specified, the sequence will be chosen randomly
 * `-p\--print-virt2-nuc`
 print the `virt2nuc` file that can be used by the oxDNA's `origami_utils.py` script to convert between cadnano and oxDNA nucleotide indexes
+* `-o\--print-oxview`
+print a `.oxview` file that can be opened and edited in oxView [.oxview](https://sulcgroup.github.io/oxdna-viewer/).
+Using this option will allow you to keep additional design information not included in the oxDNA files.

 ### Output
 * An oxDNA topology file (named by suffixing the cadnano file with ".top")